Environmental

 Waste and Effluent Management

-It is important to note that, in 2023 alone, our Foundry Unit used approximately 23,000 tons of scrap as raw material for the process, which contributes to the preservation of the planet’s finite natural resources by reducing the need to extract iron ore from nature.
+scrap as raw material for the process, which contributes to the preservation of the planet's finite

-Last year, around 32,000 tons of waste were generated, of which only 0.5% is classified as Hazardous Waste - Class I, which means less environmental impact on the community.
+Last year, around 37,000 tons of waste were generated, of which only 1.7% is classified as Hazardous Waste - Class I, which means less environmental impact on the community.

 In addition, in a constant effort to reduce this number, since 2021 we have had a sand calciner installed in the Foundry, which aims to thermally recover foundry sand, which is currently considered the most generated waste in ROMI's operations.